Take a trip Kosovo

 • Peja

-The town of Peja, which is called Peć in Serbian, is located in the west of the country in the beautiful Rugova Valley.
-It is located on the banks of the river Lumbardh and has a great cultural wealth.
+The city of Peja, known as Peć in Serbian, lies in the west of the country in the stunning Rugova Valley.
+It sits on the banks of the Lumbardh River and boasts a rich cultural heritage.

-Continue your visit to the Serbian Orthodox monastery of the city, it has four churches and was founded in the thirteenth century.
-The nuns who still live there will show you around.
+Just nearby, don’t miss the beautiful Bajrakli Mosque, dating back to the 15th century.
+Continue on to the city’s Serbian Orthodox Monastery, which includes four churches and was founded in the 13th century.
+The nuns who still live there will gladly guide you through the site.

-Of course Peja is also a fabulous base for hiking in the surrounding valley.
+Peja is also a perfect base for setting out on hikes throughout the surrounding valley.

 • Prizren